deckerweb/connect-polylang-elementor/readme.txt

 In the Polylang Switcher Elementor widget there are typography settings available for the Switcher menu items.
 These settings are CSS based of course, and applied "globally" to the various states they are for: normal, hover, active (current language).
 The available toggles for uppercase are done code-wise and therefore have a lower priority - this means the CSS always takes over, if wanted.
 That way you are most flexible with quick settings (toggles) but have all styling options at hand if needed.

+= Is Elementor plugin needed? =
+Yes, it is.
+Otherwise this connect plugin won't do anything.
+Elementor is available for free on WordPress.org.

+The Elementor Pro Add-On plugin is needed for the Theme Builder capabilities (for example Header templates), plus the feature of "Dynamic Tags".
+So it is highly recommended.
+But if it is not installed/ activated, the depending features from the connect plugin won't even load.
+So it is all optional.

+The language switcher widget only needs Elementor base plugin to work ;-)

 = Other recommended plugins for multilingual websites? = There are quite a few: